 Reducing disparities in health will give everyone a chance to live a healthy life and improve the quality of life of all Americans.

 A health disparity is a difference in health outcomes across subgroups of the population, often linked to social, economic or environmental disadvantages.
-Behavioral health disparities persist in diverse communities, including racial and ethnic groups, LGBT (lesbian, gay, bisexual and transgender) populations, and people with disabilities, transition-age youth, and young adults.
+Behavioral health disparities persist in diverse communities.
 Within these populations there can be increased mental health and substance use disorders.
 These diverse populations tend to have less access to care, lower or disrupted service use, and poorer behavioral health outcomes.

 An important aim and focus for VCBH is to identify and expand local data sources that indicate risk factors, community needs, protective factors and measure outcomes among multiple subpopulations residing within Ventura County.
 With local data, we can strengthen how we improve practice techniques and innovate service programs needed to proactively reform our behavioral health systems.
 Prevention Services is committed to addressing at-risk and underserved populations and their communities in Ventura County.

 Source: County of Ventura, Strategic Prevention Plan, 2017-2022.

 - California Department of Public Health, Office of Health Equity

 - Healthy Communities: Promoting Wellness & Achieving Health and Mental Health Equity

 - Achieving Health Equity, Robert Wood Johnson Foundation